-Intergovernmental union of 15 member states and seven associates in the Caribbean
+Intergovernmental bloc of 15 member states advancing political and economic integration in the Caribbean

 Leaders from Africa, the Caribbean and beyond have aligned on a 19-point framework, endorsed at a Ghana summit, to turn UN recognition of transatlantic slavery into concrete reparatory measures.
 The plan calls for debt relief, cultural restitution and new global panels to guide implementation, with growing cross‑regional support and ongoing debates over the specifics of compensation.